-Dubai: Soon, you could be dropped from metro to your doorstep by electric pods
+Dubai: Soon, you could be dropped from Metro to your doorstep by electric pods

 The innovative Floc Duo rail was among the technology on display at the RTA stand at Gitex 2024

-The Floc duo rail displayed at the RTA pavilion at Gitex Global 2024 at DWTC.
-Photos: Shihab
+The Floc Duo rail displayed at the RTA pavilion at Gitex Global 2024 at DWTC.
+KT Photos: Shihab

-Dubai residents could soon be traversing the length and breadth of the city in autonomous electric pods that glides smoothly above the ground.
+Dubai residents could soon be traversing the length and breadth of the city in autonomous electric pods that glide smoothly above the ground.

 The innovative Floc Duo rail was among the technology on display at the stand of Roads and Transport Authority (RTA) at the Gitex Global 2024 exhibition that began in Dubai on Monday.
 A video of the rail network shows how the pods will transport passengers to their doorstep.